mui/mui-x/docs/data/data-grid/export/export.md

 ### Customize grid display

-By default, the print export display all the DataGrid.
+By default, the print export displays all the DataGrid.
 It is possible to remove the footer and the toolbar by setting respectively `hideFooter` and `hideToolbar` to `true`.

 ```jsx
 <GridToolbarExport